Majoron Dark Matter From a Spontaneous Inverse Seesaw Model: The Spontaneous Inverse Seesaw Model

-The $U(1)_l$ charges have been assigned by requiring Eq.~\ref{eq:slangran} to be lepton number invariant, and they are shown at Table~\ref{tab:charges}.
-Note that not all the charges can be fixed by Eq.~\ref{eq:slangran}, which leaves the assignations of the fields $N_2$, $S$ and $X$ completely free as a function of the lepton number of $N_2$, which is called $x$.
-This value can be restricted depending on the scalar potential, an issue depicted in the following subsection.
+On the other hand, the $U(1)_l$ charges have been assigned by requiring Eq.~\ref{eq:slangran} to be lepton number invariant.
+The resulting charge assignment is shown in Table~\ref{tab:charges}.
+Note that not all the charges can be fixed by Eq.~\ref{eq:slangran}, which leaves the assignments of $N_2$, $S$ and $X$ as functions of the lepton number of $N_2$, which we call $x$.
+The value that this charge will take and the fate of the CP violating phases, will be depicted in the following sections.